2025-2026 Academic Catalog

 ESL-6350: Cross-Cultural Studies: Teaching Culturally and Linguistically Diverse Students (3 hours)

 Examination of diverse cultures and how they differ and are the same, focusing on historical and contemporary social and cultural issues affecting culturally and linguistically diverse students.
 Emphasis on the impact of the cultural, social, psychological, structural and sociopolitical processes affecting the learning, participation and identity construction of language minority students and the need for appropriate teaching and learning strategies for today’s diverse student population.
 Also addressed is the role of ethics in instruction for CLD students and moral education to promote the development of independent, reflective moral agents that enable individuals to make informed decisions and justify principles that guide decision-making processes.
-Field Work: 10 hours.
+Replaces: FPR-6350.
+Field Work: 10 hours required.

-ESL-6556: Seminar in Reflective Practice (3 hours)
+ESL-6556: Seminar in Reflective Practice: Capstone II (3 hours)

 Implementation of an action research, self-study or other practitioner research project.
 Data collection and analysis to inform researcher’s perspective as it relates to pertinent educational issues.
 As a result, the research will be presented in a final formal format to serve as the project capstone.
 Cross-Listed: EDU-6556.
 Prerequisite: Grade of B or higher in EDU-6640 or ESL-6640.